ESW-Software-Dev/React-Frontend/README.md

 3. install dependencies via terminal:
 ```
 npm install
+npm i -D react-router-dom@latest
 ```
 4. you should now have a node_modules folder
 5. run the react app to make sure your set up is correct
 ```
-npm start
+npm run dev
 ```
-6. This should open up localhost:3000 in your browser.
+6. This should open up localhost:5173 in your browser.

 # brief tutorial on our React set up
-- public/index.html is what the localhost:3000 is displaying.
+- public/index.html is what the localhost:5173 is displaying.
-- this html file runs the javascript file in src/index.js.
+- this html file runs the javascript file in src/main.jsx.
-- src/index.js runs src/PageRouter.js, which routes to the correct page based on url.
+- src/main.jsx runs src/PageRouter.jsx, which routes to the correct page based on url.
 - the react-router-dom package matches the url path with the page.
 - the pages are in the src/pages folder
 - pages use React components, which are in src/components (if you are unfamiliar with React, components